“My Ex Did it First” (Part 2)

-And applying it to the wide world of dating, the guy who painstakingly grooms his reputation is going to have an easier time of getting a date than Mr. Nice Guy.
-And the woman who cares well for her reputation will be more likely to get asked out than the Proverbs 31 woman.
+Applying this reality to the wide world of dating, the guy who painstakingly grooms his reputation is going to have an easier time of getting a date than Mr. Nice Guy.
+While the woman who obsesses over her reputation will be more likely to get asked out than the Proverbs 31 woman.

-Because, though it may lead to dating less, strong moral character lays the foundation for healthy, intimate, life-long, life-giving relationships – the kind of relationship I dare say you’d like to share with one special person ‘til death do you part.
+Though it may lead to dating less, strong moral character lays the foundation for healthy, intimate relationships – the kind of relationship I dare say you’d like to share with one special person ‘til death do you part.

-Character may not help you achieve the lifestyle you always longed for, or the career you always wanted, or the supermodel spouse you always dreamed of.
-But it most certainly will enable you to become the kind of person that, in your heart of hearts, you’ve always wanted to be.
+High moral character may not help you win the lifestyle you always longed for, or the career you always wanted, or the supermodel spouse you always dreamed of.
+But it will most certainly make you the kind of person you’ve always wanted to be.

 And it’s that person: